opnfv/compass4nfv/docs/development/design/feature-integration.rst

 This document describes how to integrate a feature (e.g. sdn, moon, kvm, sfc) into compass installer.
 Follow the steps below, you can achieve the goal.

-Create a role for the feature
+Basic role for the feature
 -----------------------------

 Currently Ansible is the main packages installation plugin in the adapters of Compass4nfv, which is used to deploy all the roles listed in the playbooks.
-(More details about ansible and playbook can be achieved according to the Reference.)
+(More details about ansible and playbook can be achieved according to the Reference[1].)
 The mostly used playbook in compass4nfv is named "HA-ansible-multinodes.yml" located in "*your_path_to_compass4nfv*/compass4nfv/deploy/ adapters/ansible/openstack/".